Blog | Auckland Micro Wedding Venues - The Complete Guide

 Ideally, you don't want to think about it on the day, so appoint or hire the right people to fully delegate that responsibility to.

-Have a Google Spreadsheet
+Have a Google spreadsheet

 With wedding planning in general, the trusty ol' spreadsheet will become your best friend.
 It's an easy way to manage the budget, guest list, timeline and even the potluck dinner.